Lumi-supercomputer/lumi-userguide/docs/development/compiling/prgenv.md

 The wrapper will pass the appropriate linking information to the compiler and linker for libraries accessible via [modules prefixed by `cray-`][libraries].
-These libraries don't require user-provided options in order to be linked.
+These libraries don't require user-provided options to be linked.
 For other libraries, the user should provide the appropriate include (`-I`) and library (`-L`) search paths as well as linking command (`-l`).